kamilkisiela/graphql-config/specification.md

 type GraphQLProjectConfiguration = {
   // the name of this project.
 If absent, the key of this
   // project config object will be used as the project name. name?: string, schemaPath?: string, // a file with schema IDL

   // For multiple applications with overlapping files,
-  // these configuration options may be helpful include?: Array<GlobPath>, exclude?: Array<GlobPath>,
+  // these configuration options may be helpful includes?: Array<GlobPath>, excludes?: Array<GlobPath>,

   // If you'd like to specify any other configurations,
   // we provide a reserved namespace for it